NSG deployed to provide counter-drone protection to Srinagar, Jammu IAF bases: DG | Law-Order

 The National Security Guard (NSG) chief said the federal counter-terrorist and counter-hijack commando force is enhancing its ''counter-terrorism profile'' and preparing itself to meet emerging security challenges.

+He said the forces' bomb disposal teams had neutralized improvised explosive devices (IEDs) and tiffin bombs, including those that were brought by drones from Pakistan and dropped in Indian territory.

-He was speaking during the 37th raising day celebrations of the force, also known as 'black cats', at its garrison in Manesar here.
+The director-general (DG) was speaking during the 37th raising day celebrations of the force, also known as the 'black cats', at its garrison in Manesar here.

+A senior officer added that this deployment ''will continue till a full-fledged and independent counter-drone system is deployed at these two bases''.

-He said the NSG has an array of anti-drone equipment, radars, jammers, and drone killer guns that essentially work for perimeter security.
+The NSG has an array of anti-drone equipment, radars, jammers and drone killer guns that essentially work for perimeter security, the officer said.

-Soon after the drone attack on the Jammu IAF base, he said, an NSG 'technical surveillance' team was sent to the station which deployed its equipment there and the arrangement was stationed at the base.
+Soon after the drone attack on the Jammu IAF base, he said, an NSG 'technical surveillance' team was sent to the station and it deployed its equipment there.

+Later talking to the media, DG Ganapathy said drone warfare is a ''new challenge'' and all the security forces need to upgrade their capabilities and technology against such attacks. ''Drones are an easy way to create mischief, to drop bombs and payload like weapons and ammunition,'' he said.

+All the security forces need to upgrade themselves vis-a-vis counter-drone technology and ''I think we are capable to tackle this threat'', the NSG DG said.

 Officiating as the chief guest of the event, Minister of State for Home Nityanand Rai lauded the commando force for its operations and said Prime Minister Narendra Modi has brought an ''independent security policy'' for the country.